How to start a campfire

 Douse, stir, douse, touch

 First, let your campfire burn down to coals (try to burn the wood completely).
 Douse the embers.
 This will make a hissing sound — keep dousing until it stops hissing.
 Using a stick, stir together the ash and water.
 Keep dousing and stirring until the everything has cooled down.
-Your fire isn’t put out until it’s cool to the touch.
+Your fire isn’t fully out until it’s cool to the touch.

-What if you don’t have water?
+What if I don’t have water?

-If you don’t have water, you can use dirt to smother the fire.
+But if you find yourself in a situation where you don’t have water, you can use dirt to smother the fire.
 Scoop a thin layer of dirt over the fire, give it a stir, and then scoop more dirt on top.
 You don’t want to bury the fire because you might not get the fire out; this heats the ground up and can start more fires.
 Just keep scooping and stirring until you can touch the coals.